joeygracesabusido/durawood_project/DOCUMENTATION_INDEX.md

 - Build complete understanding through connections

 ### 5. **Use as Checklist**
-- Implementation doc has testing checklist
+- Implementation doc has a testing checklist
 - Quick Reference has validation rules
 - Use these to verify correctness